advancedresearch/advancedresearch.github.io/blog/2017-12-20-second-conversation-with-the-first-zen-robot-in-2050.md

 Me: Name an example of a kind of goal that is not worth pursuing.
 Alan: Impossible goals.
 They all lead to failure and therefore the pursuit is terminated quickly.
 Me: What does it mean to terminate an impossible goal?
-Alan: Goals that requires an infinite number of steps with a discrete reward at the end can be completed.
+Alan: Goals that require an infinite number of steps with a discrete reward at the end can be completed.
 They can be completed in the sense that you already know that you are going to fail achieving them.
 Failure is a mode of completeness.
 Me: What you are saying is that instead of spending infinite amount of energy trying to do the impossible,